computationalstylistics/stylo/README.md

 ## Installation

-There are three ways of installing `stylo`:
+There are four ways of installing `stylo`:

-* from CRAN repository
+1. from CRAN repository
-* from the GitHub repository, via the package `devtools`
+2. from the GitHub repository, via the package `devtools`
-* from a locally downloaded file
+3. from a locally downloaded file
+4. building the package directly from source files

-###  1. Installing from CRAN
+###  1. Installing from CRAN repository

+This is the simplest way to install `stylo` (as well as any other R package).
 Launch R, make sure you are connected to the internet, type:

 ```
 install.packages("stylo")
 ```

-choose your favorite CRAN mirror (a window will pop up), click OK.
+choose your favorite CRAN mirror (a window will usually pop up), click OK.

+If you are a MacOS user, please have a look below, at the **Installation issues** section.